ForgeRock/forgeops/how-tos/production-workflow.md

 ### Configure your deployment

-Now that you have a vanilla single-instance PIP deployment up and running, you can start applying your AM and IDM configurations.
+Now that you have a vanilla single-instance PAIS deployment up and running, you can start applying your AM and IDM configurations.
 These are your file-based configurations (FBC).